Whether you have seen them or not, coyotes are all around us.

 To answer these questions, we will first dive into the history of human and coyote interaction, starting with Native American mythology and branching out into European stories about wolves.
 We will discuss how these ancient stories have shaped our modern understanding of the coyote.
 There will then be a short break for questions before we move onto the second part of the presentation which will revolve around the coyote itself; its biology, its natural history, and its role in the ecosystem.
 We will also attempt to dispel some common misconceptions regarding coyotes and suggest some ways our two species can better co-exist.

-Join us for a unique presentation and community discussion – the “Myth & Truths about Eastern Coyotes” – offered in 2 different formats, in person and virtually.
+Join us for an encore presentation and community discussion – the “Myth & Truths about Eastern Coyotes” – offered virtually.
 Free Admission, donations are welcome.

 Click below to register: